 Looking for some ecommerce advice?
 Perhaps you’ve decided to go online rather than take your chances with offline retail?
 Do you have an awesome product idea you can’t wait to share with the world and you’re itching to become a successful online entrepreneur?
-No matter where you are in your retail journey, your first online store is an important milestone.
+No matter where you are in your retail journey, building your own online store is an important milestone.

 This article will give you all of the most up-to-date information you need to get your ecommerce store up and running with minimal hassle.
 Here is how you can stay ahead of the pack and hack your store build and set-up, without compromising on quality.

-Choosing your store’s domain name
+Choosing your first store’s domain name

-A domain is like the postal code for your online store, and it’s usually the first thing that your customers notice about your brand.
+A domain is like the postal code for your own online store, and it’s usually the first thing that your customers notice about your brand.
 Choosing one is easier said than done as many .com domain names are already registered.
 Don’t count on getting anything too obvious: you might have to settle with variations or regional domain extensions.

 In the best case scenario, your brand and domain name mach 100%.
 In reality, you may have to be slightly flexible on the domain side.